-Peter followed him at a distance as far as the high priest's courtyard, to see the outcome.
+58 Peter followed him at a distance as far as the high priest's courtyard, to see the outcome.

-Meanwhile the chief priests and the whole of the High Council were trying to get such false evidence against Jesus, as would warrant putting him to death,

-"This man said 'I am able to destroy the Temple of God, and to build it in three days.' "

-Then the high priest stood up, and said to Jesus, "Have you no answer?
-What is this evidence which these men are giving against you?"

-But Jesus remained silent.
-The high priest said to him, "I order you, by the living God, to tell us whether you are the Christ, the Son of God."

-"It is true," Jesus answered, "Moreover I tell you all that hereafter you will see the Son of Man sitting on the right hand of the Almighty, and coming on the clouds of the heavens."

-Then the high priest tore his robes.
-"This is blasphemy!" he exclaimed.
-"Why do we want any more witnesses?
-You have just heard his blasphemy!

-What is your decision?"
-They answered, "He deserves death."

-Then they spat in his face, and struck him, while others dealt blows at him, saying as they did so,

-"Now play the prophet for us, you Christ!
-Who was it that struck you?"

-Peter, meanwhile, was sitting outside in the courtyard; and a maidservant came up to him, and exclaimed, "Why, you were with Jesus the Galilean!"

-But Peter denied it before them all.
-"I do not know what you mean," he replied.

-When he had gone out into the gateway, another maid saw him, and said to those who were there, "This man was with Jesus of Nazareth!"

-Again he denied it with an oath, "I do not know the man!"

-But soon afterward those who were standing by came up and said to Peter, "You also are certainly one of them; why, even your way of speaking proves it!"

-Then Peter said, "I swear that I do not know the man!
-May God punish me if I am lying!"
-At that moment a cock crowed;

-and Peter remembered the words which Jesus had said - 'Before a cock has crowed, you will disown me three times'; and he went outside, and wept bitterly.
+- Meanwhile the chief priests and the whole of the High Council were trying to get such false evidence against Jesus, as would warrant putting him to death. - 60 but they did not find any, although many came forward with false evidence.
+Later on, however, two men came forward and said, - 61 'This man said "I am able to destroy the Temple of God, and to build it in three days." - 62 Then the high priest stood up, and said to Jesus, 'Have you no answer?
+What is this evidence which these men are giving against you?' - 63 But Jesus remained silent.
+The high priest said to him, 'I order you, by the living God, to tell us whether you are the Christ, the Son of God.' - 'It is true,' Jesus answered, 'Moreover I tell you all that hereafter you will see the Son of Man sitting on the right hand of the Almighty, and coming on the clouds of the heavens.' - 65 Then the high priest tore his robes.
+'This is blasphemy!' he exclaimed.
+'Why do we want any more witnesses?
+You have just heard his blasphemy! - 66 What is your decision?'
+They answered, 'He deserves death.' - 67 Then they spat in his face, and struck him, while others dealt blows at him, saying as they did so, - 68 'Now play the prophet for us, you Christ!
+Who was it that struck you?' - 69 Peter, meanwhile, was sitting outside in the courtyard; and a maidservant came up to him, and exclaimed, 'Why, you were with Jesus the Galilean!' - But Peter denied it before them all.
+'I do not know what you mean,' he replied. - $\overline{^{71}}$ When he had gone out into the gateway, another maid saw him, and said to those who were there, 'This man was with Jesus of Nazareth!' - Again he denied it with an oath, 'I do not know the man!' - 73 But soon afterwards those who were standing by came up and said to Peter, 'You also are certainly one of them; why, even your way of speaking proves it!' - Then Peter said, 'I swear that I do not know the man!
+May God punish me if I am lying!'
+At that moment a cock crowed; - 75 and Peter remembered the words which Jesus had said "Before a cock has crowed, you will disown me three times"; and he went outside, and wept bitterly.

-At daybreak all the chief priests and the elders of the people consulted together against Jesus, to bring about his death.

-They put him in chains and led him away, and gave him up to the Roman Governor, Pilate.
+- At daybreak all the chief priests and the elders of the people consulted together against Jesus, to bring about his death. - They put him in chains and led him away, and gave him up to the Roman Governor, Pilate.